jksarathy/jksarathy.github.io/respect-lab.md

 <hr>

-*This page inspired by the lab page of my lovely collaborator, Gabriel Kaptchuk*
+*This page is inspired by the [lab page](https://www.cs.umd.edu/~kaptchuk/blog/post/work-with-me.html) of my lovely collaborator, Gabriel Kaptchuk.*